k8s-at-home/charts/charts/stable/tdarr/README.md

 All notable changes to this application Helm chart will be documented in this file but does not include changes from our common library.
 To read those click [here](https://github.com/k8s-at-home/library-charts/tree/main/charts/stable/common#changelog).

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### [4.1.4]

+#### Changed

+- Add an environment override for `ffmpegPath`.
+If unset, the tdarr node container will use the default binary that ships with tdarr.
+Using `""` may cause detection issues with hardware passthrough (i915), but will be backwards backwards compatible with the container default.

 ### [4.1.3]